Gunpowder magazine

-A gunpowder magazine is a magazine (building) designed to store the explosive gunpowder in wooden barrels for safety.
-Gunpowder, until superseded, was a universal explosive used in the military and for civil engineering: both applications required storage magazines.
+A gunpowder magazine is a building designed to store the explosive gunpowder in wooden barrels for safety.
+Gunpowder, until largely superseded, was a universal explosive used in the military and for civil engineering: both applications required storage magazines.
 Most magazines were purely functional and tended to be in remote and secure locations.
 They are the successor to the earlier powder towers and powder houses.

 In Australia

 Historic magazines were at the following locations, among others: